sunnypawat/network-II-slicing-security/README.md

 ```

 ## Testing
-To test that everything is working properly, execute these following commands:
+To test that everything is working properly, execute the following commands:
 1. Ping to check connectivity (in Mininet)
 ```sh
 mininet>pingall